hl-valdemar/honeylang/README.md

 z := get_value()     # initialized from expression
 ```

-**Why `undefined` instead of zero-initialization?**
+**Why** `undefined` instead of zero-initialization?

-Zero-initialization is *safe* in the sense of "no garbage memory," but it's
-*deceptive* - your program runs without crashing but may have a logic bug
-because you forgot to set something and zero happened to be wrong.

-`undefined` is honest.
-The compiler performs flow analysis to catch uses of
-potentially undefined variables:
+Zero-initialization is *safe* in the sense of "no garbage memory," but it's *deceptive* — your program runs without crashing but may have a logic bug because you forgot to set something and zero happened to be wrong. `undefined` is honest.
+The compiler performs flow analysis to catch uses of potentially undefined variables:

 ```honey
 main :: func() void {